-Once we’ve cleared the chart of clutter, and identified the time period of interest, an AML analyst is likely to want to investigate some specific transactions.
+Once we’ve cleared the cryptocurrency data visualization of clutter, and identified the time period of interest, an AML analyst is likely to want to investigate some specific transactions.

 We’ve harnessed KeyLines’ event model, so double-clicking on a node will isolate a specific transaction and its connections.
 Using the sequential layout, we get a really clear view: